brojackvn/RegMiner4APR-Benchmark/README.md

 ## Repository Structure

-Each branch in this repository follows the naming convention RegressionBug-i, where i is the bug identifier.
+Each branch in this repository follows the naming convention `RegressionBug-i`, where `i` is from 1 to 95.
 The structure of each branch is as follows:

 ```
 RegressionBug-i